1. Obtain a new license

 - Install Java AdoptOpenJDK 8.
 We recommend that you use the JVM HotSpot.

-- Install Ghostscript 9.50 and make sure to add the installation path to your system's path variable.
+- Install the latest version of Ghostscipt and make sure to add the installation path to your system's path variable.

 - Install Notepad ++ to ensure that configuration and log files can be edited and viewed efficiently.